 Relugolix Rapidly Suppresses Testosterone Levels in Advanced Prostate Cancer

-According to the results of a clinical trial published in the New England Journal of Medicine comparing standard Lupron (leuprolide) therapy to relugoix in patients with advanced prostate cancer, relugolix was associated with sustained testosterone level suppression and a lower risk for major cardiovascular adverse events than leuprolide.
+According to the results of a clinical trial published in the New England Journal of Medicine comparing standard Lupron (leuprolide) therapy to Orgovyx in patients with advanced prostate cancer, Orgovyx was associated with sustained testosterone level suppression and a lower risk for major cardiovascular adverse events than Lupron.
+(1)

-A clinical trial of 930 patients with advanced prostate cancer was conducted to directly compare Lupron and Relugolix.
-Participants were treated with either relugolix 120 mg once daily or Lupron injection every 3 months for 48 weeks and their outcomes directly compared.
+A clinical trial of 930 patients with advanced prostate cancer was conducted to directly compare Lupron and Orgovyx.
+Participants were treated with either Orgovyx 120 mg once daily or Lupron injection every 3 months for 48 weeks and their outcomes directly compared.

-Overall 97% of relugolix treated patients maintained castration levels of testosterone for 48 weeks compared to 89% of Lupron recipients demonstrating the noninferiority of relugolix.
-In the relugolix and Lupron treatment groups patients castrate levels of testosterone on day 4 were 56.0% and 0%, respectively.
-The incidence of major cardiovascular adverse events was 2.9% and 6.2% with relugolix and leuprolide, respectively.
+Overall 97% of Orgovyx treated patients maintained castration levels of testosterone for 48 weeks compared to 89% of Lupron recipients demonstrating the non inferiority of Orgovyx.
+In the Orgovyx and Lupron treatment groups patients castrate levels of testosterone on day 4 were 56.% and 0%, respectively.
+The incidence of major cardiovascular adverse events was 2.9% and 6.2% with Orgovyx and Lupron, respectively.

 - Keep Current With The Prostate Cancer Newsletter